Published on in Health Tip of the Week

 - Encourage your child to train in their mask so they can get used to wearing it while competing.

-Do’s and don’ts for staying safe playing sports in the era of COVID-19
+Do’s and don’ts for staying safe playing sports during COVID-19:

 - Do continue practicing physical distancing off the field, in locker rooms and on buses.